-Depreciation of PP&E is recognized on a straight-line basis over the estimated useful life of each component.
-The method of depreciation and estimated useful lives for each category of property, plant and equipment are as follows:
+Depreciation of PP&E is recognized on a straight-line basis over the useful life of each component.
+The assessment of the useful lives of PP&E is based on management's judgment and are reviewed at each financial year-end and adjusted prospectively.
+The method of depreciation and estimated useful lives for each category of PP&E are as follows:

-Land and buildings Straight-line 10 to 52 years Distribution assets Straight-line 15 to 70 years Other PP&E Straight-line 3 to 20 years
+Buildings Straight-line 10 to 52 years

+Distribution assets Straight-line 10 to 70 years

+Other assets Straight-line 3 to 25 years